semrush/intergalactic/website/docs/components/input/input-a11y.md

 | `Shift + Tab` | Moves focus to the previous focusable element. |
 | `Enter`       | Submits the entered value.                     |

-See detailed information about the keyboard support for the input fileds in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#input_i_textarea).
+See detailed information about the keyboard support for the input fields in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#input_i_textarea).

 @## Considerations for developers